kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-10-25-who-owns-google-alphabet.md

 To make it even more apparent, the table below shows the same thing as share on total votes.

-### 🗳️ Significant shareholders by number of votes
+### 🗳️ Alphabet's significant shareholders by number of votes

 | # of votes in millions as of Dec 2018 | <span style='color:#11457E'>Class A</span> Shares (Normal) |<span style='color:#d7141a'>Class B</span> Shares (Super)| <span style='color:#fac901'>&nbsp;&nbsp;&nbsp;&nbsp;Class C</span> Shares (Non-voting)| Total|As % of Alphabet Votes|
 |---------------|----------------:|----------------:|----------------:|----------------:|----------------:|